 Florida’s statute of limitations

 The statute of limitations for personal injury claims ‘ the legal time limits for filing a claim in the civil courts ‘ is four years from the date of the accident.
 Claims that are filed after the four-year deadline has passed will not be heard by the courts and the opportunity to recover any compensation for damages will be lost.

 Florida’s car insurance laws are confusing.
 Let us help

 Florida’s car insurance laws are confusing, and the claims process itself can be complicated.
 Let us help.
 The skilled accident attorneys at Ged Lawyers, LLP, are experienced and knowledgeable of all facets of Florida’s car insurance laws.
 We successfully advocate on behalf of our clients to recover just compensation for the injuries they sustained in car accidents.
-To schedule a confidential consultation to discuss your case, contact our team at 844-443-3529 or online.
+To schedule a free case review to discuss your case, contact our team at 844-443-3529 or online.
 Attorneys at Ged Lawyers, LLP represent a diverse clientele, with multilingual services available in Arabic, Creole, Greek, Portuguese, Russian, Spanish, Turkish, and other languages.